Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

-Given the above distribution Eq.\,\eqref{eq:HiDM-free-stream-p-distribution}, the energy density and pressure at an arbitrary $a$ can be calculated.
-We find that the background evolution as derived from Eq.\,\eqref{eq:HiDM-free-stream-p-distribution} is very similar to that of the equilibrium case.
-In Figure \ref{fig:fs-eq-comparison} we show a comparison of energy density, equation-of-state parameter, and the nonrelativistic momentum distribution between the free-streaming case and the equilibrium case, taking a fermionic hidden dark matter as an example.
-Starting from the same mass-to-temperature ratio, the energy densities (left panel) in the two cases only differ from each other by less than $0.5\%$ at all times.
-The nonrelativistic momentum distributions (right panel) are quite different, but they give a similar velocity dispersion with a fractional difference of only $3\%$.
+Given the above distribution Eq.~\eqref{eq:HiDM-free-stream-p-distribution}, the energy density and pressure at an arbitrary $a$ can be calculated.
+We find that the background evolution as derived from Eq.~\eqref{eq:HiDM-free-stream-p-distribution} is very similar to that of the kinetic equilibrium case.
+In Figure \ref{fig:fs-eq-comparison} we show a comparison of energy density, equation-of-state parameter, and the nonrelativistic momentum distribution between the free-streaming case and the kinetic equilibrium case, taking a fermionic as an example.
+Starting from the same initial warmness, the energy densities (left panel) in the two cases only differ from each other by less than $0.5\%$ at all times.
+Also, although the momentum distributions at the nonrelativistic phase (right panel) are somewhat different, they give a similar velocity dispersion with a fractional difference of only $3\%$.

-Since the background evolution in the free-streaming case is similar to that of the equilibrium case, we will use the equilibrium case at the background level as a case study to investigate the constraints on the HiDM model and to identify the most promising regimes in cosmology and astrophysics in which to set the most powerful constraint on this class of HiDM models.
+Since the background evolution in the free-streaming case is similar to that of the kinetic equilibrium case, we will use the kinetic equilibrium case at the background level as a case study to investigate the constraints on the HiDM model.
 Constraints should be only slightly different between different cases.
 We will however distinguish them at the perturbation level; see Sec.\,\ref{section:perturbation}.